Tchouanga12/yMggW1zobcFnPUMQ/README.md

 - The order delevery time
 - The price at which the order was bought
 - The use of the delivery app by the customer

+The recommended questions to remove in your survey are;

+- I ordered everything I wanted to order
+- I am satisfied with my courier